Known causes of rashes include irritation, allergies, drugs, and bacterial, fungal, or viral infections.

 Atopic dermatitis is a red, scaly, and itchy rash.
 The rash tends to appear in patches that come and go, often worsening with cold, dry weather.
 Infants tend to develop red, oozing, crusted rashes on the face, scalp, diaper area, hands, arms, feet, or legs.
 Older children tend to develop one or a few spots, usually on the hands, upper arms, in front of the elbows, or behind the knees.

-Although the cause is unknown, atopic dermatitis tends to run in families and in many cases is thought to be due to an allergy.
-Its origin may be similar to that of asthma.
+Atopic dermatitis tends to run in families and in many cases is thought to be due to a gene variation that affects the skin's ability to retain moisture and provide protection against bacteria, irritants, allergens, and environmental factors.
+This weak skin barrier function likely also triggers the immune response that leads to the inflamed skin and itch.
 Most children outgrow atopic dermatitis, but for others it is a life-long condition.
 Children with severe cases may intermittently develop infections in areas where they have scratched and torn the skin.

 Treatment of atopic dermatitis includes use of skin moisturizers, gentle soaps, humidified air, corticosteroid creams, and anti-itch drugs.
 Efforts to avoid triggers of a child's allergies may help alleviate the condition.

-The diagnosis and treatment of dermatophytoses are the same in children and adults and typically includes antifungal drugs applied to the skin or taken by mouth.
-Some children have an inflammatory reaction to the fungal infection that leads to a painful, inflamed, swollen patch on the scalp called a kerion.
+The diagnosis Diagnosis Dermatophytoses are fungal infections of the skin and nails caused by several different fungi and classified by the location on the body.
+Dermatophyte infections are also called ringworm or... read more and treatment Treatment Dermatophytoses are fungal infections of the skin and nails caused by several different fungi and classified by the location on the body.
+Dermatophyte infections are also called ringworm or... read more of dermatophytoses are the same in children and adults and typically includes antifungal drugs applied to the skin or taken by mouth.
+Some children have an inflammatory reaction to the fungal infection that leads to a painful, inflamed, swollen patch on the scalp called a kerion Kerion Scalp ringworm is a dermatophyte (fungal) infection of the scalp.
+Symptoms of tinea capitis include a dry patch of scale, a patch of hair loss, or both on the scalp.
+Doctors base the diagnosis... read more .
 A kerion may require additional treatment.

-Molluscum contagiosum is a cluster of flesh-colored pearly pimples or bumps caused by a viral skin infection that usually disappears without treatment.
+Molluscum contagiosum Molluscum Contagiosum Molluscum contagiosum is a contagious skin infection caused by a poxvirus that causes pink or white, dome-shaped, and smooth or waxy bumps to form.
+This infection is caused by a poxvirus.
+The... read more is a cluster of flesh-colored pearly pimples or bumps caused by a viral skin infection that usually disappears without treatment.
 However, the virus that causes this infection is contagious.

 Drugs Mentioned In This Article